 Consular Services Charter.
 But we can't get you out of trouble or out of jail.

-Government buildings, other infrastructure and officials should not be photographed without permission from the Ministry of Information.
+- photographing government buildings, other infrastructure or officials without permission from the Ministry of Information

-It is illegal to export or import the local currency (Meticais).
+- exporting or importing the local currency (Meticais).

 - bribery of foreign public officials

 - money laundering

 Staying within the law

 Homosexual acts are not illegal, but there are local sensitivities.

 Take out comprehensive travel insurance before you depart to cover overseas medical costs, including medical evacuation.
 Make sure your policy includes adequate coverage for any pre-existing conditions.

 Remember, regardless of how healthy and fit you are, if you can't afford travel insurance, you can't afford to travel.
 The Australian Government will not pay for your medical expenses overseas or medical evacuation costs.
 This can be very expensive and cost you many thousands of dollars upfront.